Onyx-Protocol/Onyx/docs/1.1/protocol/specifications/vm1.md

 ------|-----------------|-----------------------------------------------------
 0x50, 0x61, 0x62, 0x65, 0x66, 0x67, 0x68, 0x8a, 0x8d, 0x8e, 0xa6, 0xa7, 0xa9, 0xab, 0xb0..0xbf, 0xca, 0xcd..0xcf, 0xd0..0xff  | (∅ → ∅)     | 1

-The unassigned codes are reserved for future expansion and have no effect on the state of the VM apart from reducing run limit by 1.
+The unassigned codes are reserved for future expansion.

+If the [expansion flag](#vm-state) is set, these opcodes have no effect on the state of the VM apart from reducing run limit by 1.

+If the [expansion flag](#vm-state) is not set, execution fails immediately.